A multivariate extension of the Erd\"os-Taylor theorem: Introduction.

 The approach we follow towards Theorem \ref{main_result} starts with expanding the joint Laplace transform in the form of {\it chaos series}, which take the form of Feynman-type diagrams.
 To control (and simplify) these diagrams, we start by inputing a renewal representation as well as a functional analytic framework.
 The renewal theoretic framework was originally introduced in \cite{CSZ19a} in the context of scaling limits of random polymers (we will come back to the connection with polymers later on) and it captures the stream of collisions within a single pair of walks.
 The functional analytic framework can be traced back to works on spectral theory of {\it delta-Bose gases} \cite{DFT94, DR04} and was also recently used in works on random polymers \cite{GQT21, CSZ21, LZ21}.
 The core of this framework is to establish operator norm bounds for the total Green's functions of a set of planar random walks conditioned on a subset of them starting at the same location and on another subset of them ending up at the same location.
 Roughly speaking, the significance of these operator estimates is to control the redistribution of collisions when walks switch pairs.
 The operator framework (together with the renewal one) allows to reduce the number of Feynman-type diagrams that need to be considered.
-For the reduced Feynman diagrams one, then, needs to look into the logarithmic structure, which induces the separation of scales and leads to the fact that, asymptotically, the structure of the Feynman diagrams becomes that of the product of Feynman diagrams corresponding to Laplace transforms of single pairs of random walks.

-Exponential moments of collision times arise naturally when one looks at moments of partition functions of the model of directed polymer in a random environment (DPRE), we refer to \cite{C17} for an introduction to this model.
+For the reduced Feynman diagrams, one, then, needs to look into the logarithmic structure, which induces a {\it separation of scales} and leads to the fact that, asymptotically, the structure of the Feynman diagrams becomes that of the product of Feynman diagrams corresponding to Laplace transforms of single pairs of random walks.
+2mm {\bf Relations to random polymers.} Exponential moments of collision times arise naturally when one looks at moments of partition functions of the model of directed polymer in a random environment (DPRE), we refer to \cite{C17} for an introduction to this model.
 For a family of i.i.d. variables $\big( \omega_{n,x} \colon n\in\N, x\in \Z^2 \big)$ with log-moment generating function $\lambda(\beta)$, the partition function of the directed polymer measure is defined as